 We performed a comparison between BigFix and NinjaOne based on real PeerSpot user reviews.

-Find out in this report how the two Patch Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The best feature of BigFix is its multi-platform support."
+Find out in this report how the two Patch Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Intune's unified endpoint management platform is invaluable."

 "It's enabled us to have a highly successful endpoint patching program for the past decade.
 It's been enormously successful there.
 It's also become a core part of many of our business processes, from compliance monitoring of endpoints, encryption management, key escrow, and local administrator password escrow.
 It's built into our inventory.
 It's very much everywhere."